yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

    referring to both the closest and the furthest away nodes that the node knows about to the target Node ID

+In this context, "closest" is defined as the successor of the target Node ID (the node which appears at or immediately after the target Node ID in the ring), and "furthest" is defined to be the predecessor (the node which appears immediately before the target in the ring).
+This definition of "closest" is required to ensure that a partial Node ID with unknown bits set to 0 is owned by a node with the full Node ID, which would not be the case if the keyspace distance metric was reversed.
+Nodes **may** search with the keyspace distance metric reversed, but **must** set unknown bits of the Node ID to `1` in such a case.

 ### Searches

 To look up a specific node on the network, a search is started by sending a DHT request targeting a specific Node ID.

-The requesting node **must** keep a record of each Node ID that is being searched for, until a time that either the search has completed successfully or a timeout has been reached.
-This will enable the node to determine whether any DHT responses received are in response to a valid search.
+The requesting node **must** keep a record of each Node ID that is being searched for, until a time that either the search has completed, either by contacting a node with a key which matches the known bits of the target Node ID or by running out of nodes to check.

 The node will then:

-1. Receive a DHT response containing information about one or more closer nodes to the target Node ID
+1. Receive a DHT response containing information about zero or more closer nodes to the target Node ID
-1. Receive a DHT response containing information about the target Node ID
 1. Receive no response at all, at which point the search should time out

 Once the requesting node receives the DHT response from the responding node, the